-My friend asked me to to conduct an IP audit and almost immediately our worst fears were realised: instead of having a business potentially worth millions to the right buyer, she had a cash flow vessel riddled with dangerous intellectual property risks.
+My friend asked me to to conduct an IP audit and almost immediately our worst fears were realised: instead of having a business potentially worth millions to the right buyer, she had a cash flow vessel riddled with dangerous IP risks.

 So my friend was at a turning point.
-Should she approach each and every 3rd party – the web designer, the packaging designer, the cosmetic chemist, the graphic designer, etc?
+Should she approach every external supplier — the web designer, the packaging designer, the cosmetic chemist, the graphic designer, content creators, photographers, etc?
 The risks were they might say no or, realising they had her over a barrel, they could ask for a significant sum of money over and above what she had already paid.

-Thankfully we were able to reverse this dangerous situation with just ONE little contract.
+Thankfully we were able to reverse this dangerous situation with a deed of assignment.
 My friend’s business is now legitimately worth millions and so far she has decided not to sell it, but the day she does and the lawyers are sent in to conduct due diligence, they will find a business bursting with valuable IP assets, and not a hint of Dirty IP in sight.